Fiscal Year 2016: No Current Data Available Fiscal Year 2017: No Current Data Available Fiscal Year 2018: No Current Data Available

 Award Procedures

-Applications for funding are reviewed and scored by at least three non-federal subject matter experts.
+Review is conducted by at least three non-federal professionals.
 Final funding decision will be made by Commissioner, ACYF.

 Deadlines